Date Paddled: July 7th, 2012

 - Tenney Canal and Locks to Morrison Park: 1.3 miles.
 A fun experience.
 A canal fee might be required.

 - Morrison Park to Paunack Park (Lake Monona): 2.6 miles.
-Mostly too big and busy to paddle, paddlers still do so and enjoy scenic vista of the downtown.
+Mostly too big and busy to paddle, paddlers still do so and enjoy scenic vistas of the downtown.

 - Paunack Park to Babcock Park (Lake Waubesa): 4.2 miles.
 Probably too much flatwater to be interesting.